ChavhanMahesh956/ChavhanMahesh956/README.md

 - 👋 Hi, I’m @ChavhanMahesh956
 - 👀 I’m interested in Learning new things, solving DSA problem, BE.
 - 🌱 I’m currently Improving my skills.
-- 💞️ I’m looking to collaborate.
+- 💞️ I’m looking to collaborate and for job.
 - 📫 How to reach me maheshchavhan956@gmail.com this is my email ID.

 <!---